mattmcspirit/hybridworkshop/steps/2_DeployAzSHCI.md

 ![Select management adapter in the Create Cluster wizard](/media/wac_management_nic_ga.png "Select management adapter in the Create Cluster wizard")

-2. Then, for each node, **select the 2 highlighted NICs** that will be dedicated for management.
-The reason only two NICs are highlighted, is because these are the only NICs that have an IP address on the same network as the WAC instance.
+2. Then, for each node, **select the highlighted NIC** that will be dedicated for management.
+The reason only one NIC is highlighted, is because this is the only NICs that has an IP address on the same network as the WAC instance.
 Once you've finished your selections, scroll to the bottom, then click **Apply and test**.
 This will take a few moments.

 ![Select management adapters in the Create Cluster wizard](/media/wac_singlemgmt_ga.png "Select management adapters in the Create Cluster wizard")